EdwinVW/dapr-workshop/Assignment06/step-by-step.md

 You're going to start all the services now.
 You specify the custom components folder you've created on the command-line using the `--components-path` flag so Dapr will use these config files:

-1. Make sure no services from previous tests are running (close the command-shell windows).
+1. Make sure no services from previous tests are running (close the terminal windows).

 1. If you have executed assignment 3 and the RabbitMQ container is not yet running, start it by entering the following command: